memo/ofxIlda/README.md

-ofxEtherdream
+ofxIlda
 =====================================

 Introduction
 ------------
 C++ openFrameworks addon for a device agnostic Ilda functionality.
+Currently only tested with the Etherdream DAC (ofxEtherdream) on OSX.
+Builds on top of ofPolyline, so all ofPolyline functionality is inherited.

 Licence